vwyart/ketaconf/expe/README.md

 ### Contents of *ketaconf/expe* subfolder

+This subfolder contains the core functions and scripts used run the KETACONF experiment.

 **KETACONF_runner.m** -- Runner script for launching the KETACONF experiment. <br />
 This is a runner script for launching the KETACONF experiment.